tea2code/fantasy-rts/documentation/plugins/VanillaModel/VanillaModel.md

 ### Event

-Some model related event values for **VanillaEvent** are added to the event manager:
+Some model related event values for **VanillaEvent** are added to the event manager.
+The ids can be also found in the static class `ModelEventIds`.

 - **EntityEventValue:** An event value for entities.
 Has type `frts.vanillamodel.event.value.entity`.
 - **PointEventValue:** An event value for points.
 Has type `frts.vanillamodel.event.value.point`.